AnnaWiktoria/syria-wells-prototype-pwa/README.md

 ## Solution

 - Offline-first PWA approach
+- Optimized for low-end devices and minimal bandwidth usage
+- No libraries except for the map, only system fonts
-- Local data storage using IndexedDB
+- Offline data storage using LocalStorage
 - Clear visual status markers for wells
 - Explicit communication of data freshness and connectivity state
 - The application prioritizes clarity, safety, and reliability over visual complexity.